 The issue of accountability in the civil service has arisen in the past, particularly in relation to data processing delays in the Home Office in 2006, and at HMRC, where chairman Paul Gray resigned in response to the loss of data in 2007.

 Both cases made the headlines, but were very different in nature and accountability.
 In the latter, Paul Gray took responsibility for a clear operational failure within HMRC.

 At the Home Office, blame was cast on the civil service despite the fact that resource, policy and systemic weaknesses were at fault.

-At the time, FDA general secretary Jonathan Baume rightly defended the civil service and called the blame game an "attempt to shift responsibility for struggling policies from ministers to their staff".
+At the time, former FDA general secretary Jonathan Baume rightly defended the civil service and called the blame game an "attempt to shift responsibility for struggling policies from ministers to their staff".

 "The civil service must take it on the chin when it fails, and some criticism is justified.
 Nor should we shy away from debate on difficult issues.
 But creating scapegoats when a wider problem emerges is no solution.
 It only erodes credibility of the workings of government and destroys morale."